gaelysam/mapgen_rivers/README.md

 - `conf_file`: Path to configuration file from which parameters should be read.
 If omitted, attempts to read in `terrain.conf`.
 - `output_dir`: Directory in which to save the grid data, defaults to `river_data/`.
 If it does not exist, it is created.
 If it already contains previous grid data, they are overwritten.

+#### Config files
+The mod currently includes 3 config files, providing different terrain styles:
+- `terrain_default.conf` generates the standard terrain, with highest elevations around 250 with sharp peaks, and otherwise hilly terrain.
+- `terrain_higher.conf` generates higher mountains (up to 400 nodes), and wider valleys.
+- `terrain_original.conf` provides a terrain similar to what was generated with the first release of `mapgen_rivers`.

+More work is needed to find better and more varied terrain styles.

 ### Complete list of parameters
 Other parameters can be specified by `--parameter value`.
 Syntax `--parameter=value` is also supported.